GaZaTu/targetefc/README.md

 # TargetEFC

-Utility to track / target the enemy flag carrier in Warsong Gulch
+Utility to track / target the enemy flag carrier in Warsong Gulch.

 ## What does it do?

-This addon adds a little frame during Warsong Gulch games which shows the enemy flag carriers name
+This addon adds a little frame during Warsong Gulch games which shows the enemy flag carriers name.

 Every time you drop out of combat, a macro called `EFC!` will be updated with `/target <name of enemy flag carrier>` as it's code.
 The frame will have a red background color if the macro is out of sync.